computational-cell-analytics/micro-sam/finetuning/specialists/resource-efficient/README.md

 # Resource Efficient Finetuning of Segment Anything

 All the fullscale experiment in `micro-sam` have been performed on A100s.

-Can we finetune Segment Anything on limited resources?
+Question: Can we finetune Segment Anything on limited resources?

-TLDR: Finetuning `vit_b` is the best bet on most workstation / cluster-level GPUs.
+TLDR: Finetuning ViT Base (`vit_b`) is the best bet on most workstation / cluster-level GPUs.
 Reduce the number of objects per batch to fit to your desired resource.
-Feel free to read ahead if you want more specifics on this, or let us know for further discussion.
+Feel free to read ahead if you want more specifics on this, or let us know for further discussion (see our [documentation](https://computational-cell-analytics.github.io/micro-sam/) for more details on this)

 ## Available Resource Combinations:
 - `medium` (CPU - SCC)